Fanngdai/CSE320/hw1/README.md

 - Invalid ordering of arguments

-- A missing parameter to an option that requires one (e.g. `-e` with no ENDIANNESS specification).
+- A missing parameter to an option that requires one (e.g. `-c` with no KEY specification).

-- Invalid base address (if one is specified).
-A base address is invalid if it contains characters other than the digits ('0'-'9), upper-case letters ('A'-'F'), and lower-case letters ('a'-'f'), if it is more than 8 digits in length, or if it is not a multiple of 4096 (i.e. the twelve least-significant bits of its value are not all zero).
+- Invalid `FACTOR` (if one is specified).
+A `FACTOR` is invalid if it contains characters other than the digits ('0'-'9), or if it denotes a value not in the range [1, 1024].

-- Invalid endianness (if one is specified).
-An endiannness is invalid if either it does not consist of a single character or that single character is not either 'b' or 'l'.
+- Invalid `KEY` (if one is specified).
+A `KEY` is invalid if it is more than eight characters long or if it contains characters other than digits in the range '0' - '9', lower-case letters in the range `a` - `f`, or upper-case letters in the range `A` - `F`

-The `global_options` variable of type `unsigned int` is used to record the mode of operation (i.e. assemble/disassemble) of the program, as well as any selected flags and base address.
+The `global_options` variable of type `unsigned long` is used to record the mode of operation (i.e. speed up/slow down/crypt) of the program, as well as any selected factor and secret key.
 This is done as follows:

-- If the `-h` flag is specified, the least significant bit is 1
+- If the `-h` flag is specified, the most significant bit (bit 63) is 1.

-- The second least significant bit is 0 if `-a` is passed (i.e. the user wants assembly mode) and 1 if `-d` is passed (i.e. the user wants disassembly mode)
+- The second-most-significant bit (bit 62) is 1 if `-u` is passed (i.e. the user wants speed-up mode).

+- The third-most-significant bit (bit 61) is 1 if `-d` is passed (i.e. the user wants slow-down mode).

+- The fourth-most-significant bit (bit 60) is 1 if `-c` is passed (i.e. the user wants crypt mode).

-- The third least signficant bit is 1 if `-e b` is passed (i.e. the user wants big-endian byte ordering) and 0 otherwise.
+- The fifth-most-significant bit (bit 59) is 1 if `-p` is passed (i.e. the user wants annotations left unmodified).

-- If the `-b` option was specified, then the base address is given by taking the value of `global_options` and clearing the 12 least significant bits.
+- If the `-f` option was specified, then the factor (minus one) is recorded in the seventh- through sixteenth-most-significant bits (bits 57 - 48) If the `-f` option was not specified, then these bits of `global_options` should all be zero (i.e. the default factor is 1).

+- If the `-k` option was specified, then the secret key is recorded in the thirty-two least-significant bits (bits 31 - 0).
-If the `-b` option was not specified, then the 20 most significant bits of `global_options` should all be 0 (i.e. the default base address is 0).
+If the `-k` option was not specified, then these bits of `global_options` should all be zero.

-If `validargs` returns 0 indicating failure, your program must print `USAGE(program_name, return_code)` and return `EXIT_FAILURE`.
+If `validargs` returns 0 indicating failure, your program must call `USAGE(program_name, return_code)` and return `EXIT_FAILURE`.
 **Once again, `validargs` must always return, and therefore it must not call the `USAGE(program_name, return_code)` macro itself.
 That should be done in `main`.**

-If `validargs` sets the least significant bit of `global_options` to 1 (i.e. the `-h` flag was passed), your program must print `USAGE(program_name, return_code)` and return `EXIT_SUCCESS`.
+If `validargs` sets the most-significant bit of `global_options` to 1 (i.e. the `-h` flag was passed), your program must call `USAGE(program_name, return_code)` and return `EXIT_SUCCESS`.

 > :nerd: The `USAGE(program_name, return_code)` macro is already defined for you
 > in `const.h`.

-If validargs returns 1 and the least significant bit of `global_options` is 0, your program must perform assembly or disassembly accordingly and return `EXIT_SUCCESS` upon successful completion, or `EXIT_FAILURE` in case of an error.
+If validargs returns 1, then your program must read audio data from `stdin`, transforming it as specified by the value of `global_options`, and writing the result to `stdout`.
+Upon successful completion, your program should exit with exit status `EXIT_SUCCESS`; otherwise, in case of an error it should exit with exit status `EXIT_FAILURE`.

-If `-b` is provided, you must check to confirm that the specified base address is valid.
+If `-f` is provided, you must check to confirm that the specified factor is valid.

-If `-e` is provided, you must check that the specified endianness is either the single character `b` or the single character `l`.
+If `-k` is provided, you must check that the specified key is valid.

 > :nerd: Remember `EXIT_SUCCESS` and `EXIT_FAILURE` are defined in `<stdlib.h>`.
 > Also note, `EXIT_SUCCESS` is 0 and `EXIT_FAILURE` is 1.